olehmelnyk/acme/docs/development/ENVIRONMENT_SETUP.md

    ```

 3. **CI/CD Integration**:

-   - Use `.output` directory for all artifact paths in CI/CD pipelines
+   - Use `artifacts` directory for all artifact paths in CI/CD pipelines
-   - Cache the `.output` directory between pipeline runs when appropriate
+   - Cache the `artifacts` directory between pipeline runs when appropriate
    - Clear the cache when dependencies change

 4. **Development Best Practices**:
-   - Never commit the `.output` directory to version control
+   - Never commit the `artifacts` directory to version control
    - Use the cleanup script before switching branches
    - Run cleanup with reinstall after major dependency updates